October 2, 2009

 A gentle species rarely worth raising a stink over

-Although known mostly for its robust smell, the chemical can also cause intense discomfort if it gets into a person's or animal’s eyes.
+Skunks, easily identifiable by their characteristic black and white striping, are infamous for producing a foul odor when frightened.
+Although a skunk’s spray is known mostly for its robust smell, it can also cause intense discomfort if it gets into a person or animal’s eyes.

 Occasional skunk sightings in a neighborhood are not a cause for alarm.
 Because skunks are generally easy-going, they will not intentionally bother people.
 In fact, skunks may benefit humans by eating many insects and rodents many regard as pests.

 Skunks use their powerful defense only when they or their young are threatened and cannot escape.
 Even then, they give ample warning that should be heeded — stamping front feet, a raised tail, hissing, short forward charges and twisting their hind end around in your direction.
 Spotted skunks will even contort into a characteristic handstand, rump in the air with eyes still fixed on the threat.

 Move away slowly and quietly.
 By nature, dogs tend to ignore these warnings, so it is important they be restrained for their own good.

 Because of the lingering odor, and fear of being sprayed it may be hard for some people to tolerate skunks living under a deck or old shed.
 But skunks need shelter when they are most vulnerable (during the coldest parts of the winter and when raising young).